Trolleybuses in Greater Boston: Fleet

-Past fleet

 Boston's first trolleybuses were built by Pullman-Standard in 1936.
 Boston Elevated continued to buy its trolleybuses almost exclusively from Pullman, and until 1950 Pullmans comprised the entire fleet with the exception of a small batch of five Twin Coach trolleybuses purchased in 1937.
 In 1952, Boston had more Pullman-built trolleybuses than any other city, with 438.
 Meanwhile, 25 ACF-Brill trolleybuses built in 1950 were the only other purchase of non-Pullman trolleybuses until 1976.
 With several route closures in 1964, the Twin Coaches and the oldest Pullmans were retired, leaving only Pullmans built in 1947–51 in service.

 These were all replaced in 1976–77 by a fleet of 50 Flyer E800s (4000–4049), the first of which arrived in February 1976 and entered service in April.
 The last Pullman-Standard trolleybuses were retired in August 1977.
 The Flyers were, in turn, replaced by new trolleybuses over the period 2004–06.
 Regular use of Flyers ended in June 2006, but a small number remained active and used very sporadically until March 2007.
 The only subsequent – and the final – use occurred on December 21, 2007, when the last two active Flyers (4006 and 4016) entered service briefly after all-night sleet-cutting duty (scraping ice off of the overhead wires).

 In its final years the network that served Cambridge and vicinity used a fleet of 28 40 ft vehicles.
 The order for these was placed in December 2000, in a single contract with the vehicles for the Silver Line, but the first vehicle (4101) was not completed and delivered until 2003.
 Except for the first unit, these trolleybuses (numbered 4101–4128) were delivered in 2004 and were the first low-floor trolleybuses in North America.
 The first day of service for trolleybuses in this series was June 4, 2004.

-Current fleet

-The present Silver Line fleet consists of 32 60 ft low-floor, articulated dual-mode buses (numbered 1101–1132).
+The Silver Line fleet consisted of 32 60 ft low-floor, articulated dual-mode buses (numbered 1101–1132).
 These were built by Neoplan USA and fitted with Škoda electrical equipment, and delivered in 2004–2005.
 Eight of the buses (1125–1132) were funded by Massport and came equipped with luggage racks for airport passengers (and fewer seats than the other buses, 38 instead of 47), for use on route SL1, which serves Logan International Airport.
 In January 2011, four more buses (1121–1124) were also equipped with luggage racks in place of some seats.